 2. Consider going remote.

-Remote working and telepresence can reduce carbon emissions in a variety of ways.
-Studies suggest that fewer work hours can lead to lower greenhouse gas emissions and improved employee happiness and team morale.
+Remote working and telepresence can reduce carbon emissions in a variety of ways. improved employee happiness and team morale.
 Not to mention it cuts the need for energy-guzzling, expensive office spaces and carbon-costly commutes and opens up a new world of talent for you to consider.
 This is an efficient solution for many small businesses.

 One large company has seen sustainability-based success with this strategy.
 Insurance provider Aetna shrunk its carbon footprint by encouraging employees to work remotely.
 The company developed this idea over the course of 20 years, and now 43 percent of its workforce has some kind of virtual or remote position.
 The company credits this strategy with reducing its greenhouse gas emissions by 46,700 metric tons – just in one year.